Dear Prospective Family,

 Thank you for your interest in Covenant Christian School!
 We understand that selecting the right school for your child is an extremely important decision.
 We are delighted that you are considering our learning community!

-At Covenant Christian School, our classes are limited to fourteen students, twelve in our kindergarten, which creates a life-giving atmosphere in which teachers may effectively disciple students and support the parents’ rightful role as primary educator in their children’s lives.
+At Covenant Christian School, our classes are limited to twelve students, (ten students for kindergarten).
+This creates a life-giving atmosphere in which teachers may effectively disciple students and support the parents’ rightful role as primary educator in their children’s lives.
 Parents looking for a place where their children will be loved and challenged, and where godly character development is a priority, will find that at Covenant Christian School.

 The academic program at Covenant Christian School is outstanding.
 Students are engaged every day in a wide variety of subject areas.
 Unique to Christian education in Williamsburg, the Covenant Christian School curriculum includes life skills training to prepare students for the difficult work of ministry.
 Our students not only interact with great books and materials, but discover the joy of using their hands in electronics, carpentry, and a variety of handcrafts.